NBISweden/module-openrefine-dm-practices/_extras/guide.md

 ([setup](../setup.html)).
 - If Internet Explorer is the default browser for participants, OpenRefine may have trouble opening.
 The URL can be copied and pasted into a Google Chrome or Firefox browser.
 Or, participants can be encouraged in advance of the workshop to set one of these two browsers as their default.

-## The datasets used
+## The dataset used

-- The dataset used in this lesson can be downloaded from Figshare through the link on the ([setup page](../setup.html)).
+- A link to the dataset used in this lesson, including a description, can be found on the [setup page](../setup.html).
 - It will need to be downloaded to the local machine before it can be loaded into OpenRefine.
-- A general description of the dataset used in the can be found [in the setup page](../setup.html)

 ## The Lessons